Shark Rocket (HV382) vs Dyson V8 Absolute: Corded or Cordless?

 So versatility is the name of the game for these two.
 Using a smaller motor negatively affects power but you get a lot of maneuverability with these two products.

 Dyson was the pioneer of this design and Shark was one of the first to copy and integrate into their Rocket product line.
-Other brands like Hoover and Bissell have their own versions but Shark has added a little bit of flavor to it (you’ll find out in a bit).

 You can say that the Rocket is the corded version of a Dyson cordless.